 - "Navigating Independence" is a podcast that highlights key points about transitioning

 - Managing IBD as a Young Adult Fact Sheet [PDF]

 College students can also get accommodations.
 The Americans with Disabilities Act (ADA) prohibits colleges, universities, and trade schools from discriminating against students with a disability.
 You must request these accommodations, submit acceptable proof of having a disability, and meet with the proper people to determine which accommodations will apply to you.
 In college, these accommodations can also apply to dorm life, not just to the classroom.
 They might include modifications to testing, seating, absences, and a private dorm room or bathroom.
-Learn more about the Americans with Disabilities Act.
+To learn more about the Americans with Disabilities Act, visit www.ada.gov.

 CCFA Campus Connection is an online resource for students with IBD on a college campus that provides resources for living and coping with IBD, as well as an opportunity to connect with others on campuses across the country.